jowharshamshiri/ws/docs/st8-guide.md

 [2024-07-19 14:31:02] Rendered template: src/version.h
 ```

-The log file is automatically created when st8 performs operations and is stored in the centralized `.nomion` state directory along with templates and other tool configurations.
+The log file is automatically created when st8 performs operations and is stored in the centralized `.ws` state directory along with templates and other tool configurations.

 ## Best Practices